Firaas-Ahmedkhn/RetailShields/README.md

 These weren’t software bugs — they were employee-side vulnerabilities.

-## This is where Retail Shield comes in: a behavioral security platform that uses keystroke biometrics, multi-layered authentication, and real-time risk monitoring to protect your employees from becoming your weakest link.

 ## 💡 Why This Matters for Retail

 Big-box retailers like Walmart or Costco have: